Rob Ramage

 George Robert Ramage (born January 11, 1959) is a Canadian former professional ice hockey defenceman who played 15 seasons in the National Hockey League (NHL) for the Colorado Rockies, St. Louis Blues, Calgary Flames, Toronto Maple Leafs, Minnesota North Stars, Tampa Bay Lightning, Montreal Canadiens, and Philadelphia Flyers.
 He also played one season in the World Hockey Association (WHA) for the Birmingham Bulls.
 He was a two-time Stanley Cup winner in the NHL.

 Ramage was born in Byron, Ontario, but grew up in London, Ontario.
+Ramage has four kids.